5.2.1 Data Acquisition

 colcon build

-After compilation, the Orbbec camera can be started through ROS commands.
-OrbbecSDK_ROS2 has launch files for all Orbbec cameras, including the Astra series, Dabai series, and Gemini series.
-Simply use the corresponding launch file to start.
-This tutorial takes the Gemini2 camera as an example.
+Once compilation finishes, you can launch the Orbbec camera via ROS commands.
+The OrbbecSDK_ROS2 package includes launch files for all Orbbec camera series, including Astra, Dabai, and Gemini.
+Simply use the corresponding launch file to start your camera.
+This tutorial uses the Gemini2 camera as an example.

 cd tros_ws